- Adoption Guide

 - About Us

-Are you feeding stray or feral cats
+Do you have stray or feral cats in your neighborhood?
+KHS can help!

 Trap-Neuter-Return (TNR) Program For Community Cats